JamesWotherspoon/Full-Stack-Node-Express-Server-and-React-Frontend-Template/README.md

-# SmartSaver.uk
 # Full Stack Node Express Server and React Frontend

-This is the smartsaver.uk project.
-A full stack web applications using Node.js, Express.js, mySQL, and React.
+A template for a full stack web applications using Node.js, Express.js and React.
 It follows a client-server architecture where the frontend and backend communicate through APIs.

 Server: